AdobeDocs/analytics-platform.en/help/components/date-ranges/create.md

 * **C**.
 In a Workspace project, select **[!UICONTROL Components]** from the menu, and select **[!UICONTROL Create date range]**
 * **D**.
 In a Workspace project, use the shortcut **[!UICONTROL ctrl+shift+d]** (Windows) or **[!UICONTROL shift+command+d]** (macOS).
 * **E**.
 In a Workspace project, from the Components left panel, select ![Add](/help/assets/icons/Add.svg) at ![Calendar](/help/assets/icons/Calendar.svg) **Date ranges**.
+* F. In a supported visualization, like a line visualization, from the context menu on a data point, select **[!UICONTROL Annotate Selection]**.

 To define the annotation, you use the [[!UICONTROL Date range builder]](#annotation-builder):